-This booklet is designed to give you information about glossectomy.
+This booklet is designed to give you information about partial or total mandibulectomy.
 We hope it will answer some of the questions that you or those who care for you may have at this time.
 This booklet is not meant to replace the consultation between you and your medical team, but aims to help you understand more about what is discussed.
-If you have any concerns about your illness or your treatment, please contact your surgeon or clinical nurse specialist (CNS).
+If you have any concerns about your condition or treatment, please contact your surgeon or clinical nurse specialist (CNS).

-What is glossectomy?
+What is mandibulectomy?

-Glossectomy is the surgical removal of part or all of the tongue.
+A mandibulectomy is the surgical removal of part of the lower jaw.
 This may be used to remove cancer.
-Some healthy tissue around the edge of the tumour will also need to be removed.
-This is to help reduce the risk of any cancer cells being left behind.
-How much of the tongue is removed depends on the size of the cancer and where it is.
+Some healthy tissue around the edge of the tumour will also need to be removed to help reduce the risk of any cancer cells being left behind.
+How much of the lower jaw is removed depends on the size of the cancer and where it is.
+Removing part of the lower jaw may include some teeth.
+Some patients may have this operation recommended for treatment of osteo-radionecrosis, which is a rare side effect of radiotherapy.
+Although this leaflet discusses cancer treatment, these guidelines are also applicable for management of osteo-radionecrosis.